- Transparencies in Build 7.3 and earlier

 Types are used to create broad categories of Transparency Blocks as an organizational tool.
 We already have a "Holidays" Type pre-defined, but you could presumably set up Types for many organizational purposes for your practice.

 To add a Type, simply select the Transparency Type node, then click the Green Plus in the sidebar.
-You can set up as many Transparency Types as you wish.

 To edit a Type, click the Type you wish to edit underneath the Transparency Type node, then adjust the details you want to change.